Roswell, Georgia: History and government

 During the Civil War, the city was captured by Union forces under the leadership of General Kenner Garrard.
 Under orders of General Sherman, Garrard shipped the mill workers north to prevent them from returning to work if the mills were rebuilt.
 This was a common tactic of Sherman to economically disrupt the Confederate rebellion.
 The mill was burned, but the houses were left standing.
 The ruins of the mill and the 30 ft dam that was built for power still remain.
 Most of the town's property was confiscated by Union forces.
 The leading families had left the town to go to safer places well before the Civil War, and arranged for the enslaved people to be taken away from advancing Union troops, as was often the practice.
 Some slaves may have escaped to freedom beyond Union lines.

 After the war, Barrington King rebuilt the mills and resumed production.
 While many freedmen stayed in the area to work as paid labor on plantations or in town, others migrated to Fulton County and Atlanta for new opportunities.
 The South suffered an agricultural depression resulting from the effects of the war and the end of slavery in the United States.

-According to the census, the population of Cobb County decreased slightly from 14,242 in 1860, to 13,814 in 1870.
+According to the census, the population of Cobb County decreased slightly from 14,242 in 1860 to 13,814 in 1870.
 The proportion of African-Americans decreased more, from 27% to 23%.
-During those years, nearby Fulton County more than doubled in population, from 14,427 to 33,336.
+During those years, Fulton County more than doubled in population, from 14,427 to 33,336.
 The effects of dramatic African-American migration can be seen by the increase in Fulton County from 20.5% slave in 1860 to 45.7% colored (Black) in 1870.

 At the end of 1931, the United States was in the midst of the Great Depression.
 The difficult economic conditions drove Milton County, Roswell's neighboring county to the north (note: much of what is now Roswell was part of Milton County already), to merge in its entirety with Fulton County, Roswell's neighboring county to the south.
 To facilitate the merger, Roswell was ceded from Cobb County to become part of Fulton County.
 This became effective the 9th day of May in 1932.
 Roswell filed all legal records, including vital statistics, real estate, and the results of torts with the county clerk of Cobb before this date; with the county clerk of Fulton, after this date.